kyma-project/telemetry-manager/docs/user/04-metrics.md

 > **NOTE:** The agent can scrape endpoints even if the workload uses Istio and accepts only mTLS communication.

 ### Step 7: Activate runtime metrics
-To enable collection of runtime metrics for your pods, define a MetricPipeline having runtime enabled as input:
+To enable collection of runtime metrics for your Pods, define a MetricPipeline with runtime enabled as input:
 ```yaml
 apiVersion: telemetry.kyma-project.io/v1alpha1
 kind: MetricPipeline